ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 Notice that the example adds the whole `.ddev/` directory to `.gitignore`, but you can also version parts of it.
 Some DDEV configs can be shared among developers.
 For example, a common `.ddev/config.yaml` can be committed for everyone and [locally extended or overridden](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).

-Compared to running a clean install like described in [Installation steps](#installation-steps):
+Compared to running a clean install like described in [Installation steps](#installation-steps), you can proceed as follows:

-- Instead of creating an empty directory like in [1.
-Create a DDEV project directory](#1-create-a-ddev-project-directory), you can use an existing directory containing an Ibexa DXP project.
+- In [1.
+Create a DDEV project directory](#1-create-a-ddev-project-directory), you can use an existing directory that contains an Ibexa DXP project instead of creating an empty directory.
 - In [2.
 Configure DDEV / Configure PHP version and document root](#configure-php-version-and-document-root), don't create the Document root, remove the `--create-docroot` option.
 - Instead of `ddev composer create`, in [5.
 Create Ibexa DXP project](#5-create-ibexa-dxp-project) use only `ddev composer install`.
 - [Ibexa data migration](../content_management/data_migration/importing_data.md) or [`ddev import-db`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#import-db) can be used to populate the database.